zhangjinshui-nerveee/nerveee-web/source/about/index.md

 > A description for timeline.
 Getup without alarm.
 Read papers or news till 8:30.
 Eat breakfast and make a lunch.
 Arrive the LAB at 9:30.
 Build system or take a class if there is any.
 Eat lunch with friends at 1pm.
 Go back to work at 2 pm.
 Same work as morning.
 Go back to home and grab a dinner from 5pm to 6pm.
 Drive to library or play basketball.
 Go home at will.
 Boxing exercise and take a shower.
 Read and sleep.

+# Engineering
+- Engineering is taking two steps forward, and then one step back.
+The back step always feels ugly.
+But that's what engineer does.
+- Look at your goal.
+Write a paper always, and see if your current work make it forward.